maxlevesque/meanSquaredDisplacement/README.md

 Computes the mean squared displacement of particles along a trajectory.
 It takes the periodic boundary counditions into account.

+## Background

+The purpose of this program is to compute the mean squared displacement (MSD) of a series of equivalent particules that have positions that evolve in time.

 ## Author

 Written by Maximilien Levesque, while in postdoc in the group of Mathieu Salanne at